robzor92/robzor92.github.io/docs/user_guides/auth/krb.md

 # Login using Kerberos

 ## Introduction
+Sometimes it is necessary to login to a platform before using, this is also the case with Hopsworks.
+Hopsworks supports different methods of authentication.
+Here we will look at authentication using Kerberos.

 ## Prerequisites

 A Hopsworks cluster with Kerberos authentication.
+See [Configure Kerberos](../../../admin/ldap/configure-krb) on how to configure Kerberos on your cluster.

 ### Step 1: Log in with Kerberos
 If Kerberos is configured you will see a _Log in using_ alternative on the login page.
 Choose Kerberos and click on